 What is it like to drive?

 In its most extreme mode, there’s a defined sharpening of the responses, and the active centre transfer case can vary drive from 47/53 front-to rear to 100 per cent rear-wheel drive, with the electronic diff in the back then pushing torque from side to side between the rear wheels on demand.
 There’s also brake-actuated torque vectoring, and a 48-volt electronic anti-roll control (eARC) system replacing traditional anti-roll bars.
 Now this could make the DBX feel a bit stilted and digital, but it doesn’t.
-There’s a little lean, a little oversteer, and a feeling that whomever set the car up arranged it so that it felt like a real GT car - albeit one that’s levitating a foot away from where it should be.
-But, and this is an interesting one, when in one of Aston Martin’s more traditional products you disable the traction control and have at it, you get lots of oversteer.
-You also get reliable amounts of it, all the time.
-The DBX, on the other hand, has a tendency to second guess you, and tidy up your worst excesses even with the minders switched ‘off’.
-That’s safe.
-That’s rational.
-But it’s not the usual Aston way.
-What it means is that while the DBX can dance, it doesn’t necessarily mean that it flows as well as a rear-wheel drive Aston product.
-Not a huge surprise, and it’s not a disappointment as such, but you’ll find the DBX more satisfying on an actual road - albeit at less warp factor.
+There’s a little lean, a little oversteer, and a feeling that whoever set the car up arranged it so that it felt like a real GT car - albeit one that’s levitating a foot away from where it should be.

-It’s also more capable off-road than you might imagine given that wheel and tyre combo.
-Yes, the car is on all-season tyres and no, it’s not a hardcore off-roader, but dropped into Terrain+ mode, which raises the suspension 45mm from standard ride height, tweaks the various differentials and throttle maps and generally sets the cars up for lumpy country, it really can potter across some properly muddy geography.
+More capably than you might imagine given that wheel and tyre combo.
+Dropped into Terrain+ mode, which raises the suspension 45mm from standard ride height, tweaks the various differentials and throttle maps and generally sets the cars up for lumpy country, it really can potter across some properly muddy geography.
 It’ll wade to half a metre – there are breather pipes on the diffs - manage hillocks and rock scrambles and generally mountain goat itself about.
 No, most owners won’t do it, but like most expensive and pointless things, it’s nice to have the element in reserve.
 After all, not many supercar owners test their 200mph capability, but that’s not to say that they don’t like the bragging rights.